Monica Beverly Hillz: RuPaul's Drag Race

 While distracted, Dejesus-Anaya did well in week 1.
 RuPaul commented that Dejesus-Anaya looked like Lady Miss Kier, with L'Etoile Magazine calling her face "fabulous".
 In week 2, she fell into the bottom two against Serena ChaCha, with the two of them lipsyncing to Rihanna's "Only Girl in the World".
 Dejesus-Anaya won the lipsync battle, with Serena ChaCha being sent home.
 The following week, Dejesus-Anaya was the third contestant eliminated on the show when she again fell into the bottom two and competed against contestant Coco Montrese.

+Monica Beverly Hillz later competed on the eighth season of RuPaul's Drag Race All Stars (2023).
+In the first episode, she placed in the bottom alongside Darienne Lake.
+The winner of the week's challenge, Kahanna Montrese, then lost a lip-sync of Beyoncé’s "Freakum Dress" to the "lip-sync assassin" of the week, Aja.
+Aja revealed which of the two queens in the bottom had been voted to be eliminated by the majority of the safe queens, which was Monica, making her the first boot of the season.
+She was subsequently the first-ever queen to be entered in the "Fame Games" twist, where eliminated queens would show their unaired runway looks with hopes of being voted "Queen of the Fame Games" by fans, winning a prize of $50,000 (later upped to $60,000).
+Monica Beverly Hillz's performance of her original song "Not a Soul Can Clock" during the 11th episode went viral.